Azure AD Connect: Enabling device writeback

 Run the installation wizard again.
 Select Configure device options from the Additional Tasks page and click Next.

 The new Configure device options is available only in version 1.1.819.0 and newer.

 On the device options page, select Configure device writeback.
-Option to Disable device writeback will not be available until device writeback is enabled.
+Option to Disable device writeback won't be available until device writeback is enabled.
 Click on Next to move to the next page in the wizard.

-On the writeback page, you will see the supplied domain as the default Device writeback forest.
+On the writeback page, you'll see the supplied domain as the default Device writeback forest.